技术与服务热线:400 820 0372

 Proposal / Solution

-YOKOGAWA’s Precision Power Scope PX8000 and Precision Power Analyzer WT5000 enable measurement of reactor’s loss and impedance in operation.
+Yokogawa's Precision Power Scope PX8000 and Precision Power Analyzer WT5000 enable measurement of a reactor's loss and impedance under actual operating conditions.

 Measurement bandwidth of power analyzer

-The WT5000 with a 1 MHz measurement bandwidth is sufficient for measurements of reactors for 50/60 Hz power supply systems, but we recommend using the PX8000 with a 20 MHz bandwidth for more accurate measurements of reactors used in applications with high switching frequencies, such as power conditioning systems and EV batteries.
+The WT5000, with a 1 MHz measurement bandwidth, is sufficient for measuring reactors used in 50/60 Hz power supply systems.
+For more accurate measurement of reactors used in applications with high switching frequencies, such as power conditioning systems and EV batteries, the PX8000, with its 20 MHz bandwidth, is recommended.

 Observation of voltage and current waveforms

-The WT5000 can sample voltage and current waveforms at 10 MS/s and the PX8000 can at 100 MS/s respectively to display them.
-There is no need to connect an oscilloscope for waveform observation.
-Since high voltage and high frequency voltage are measured, it may be necessary to use a damping resistor in some cases.
+The WT5000 can sample voltage and current waveforms at 10 MS/s, and the PX8000 at 100 MS/s, and display them directly, removing the need to connect a separate oscilloscope for waveform observation.
+Because high voltage and high frequency voltage are being measured, it may be necessary to use a damping resistor in some cases.

-Example of simultaneous measurement and display of power parameters and waveforms on PX8000
+Example of simultaneous measurement and display of power parameters and waveforms on the PX8000, using a function generator as the input.

 Measurement of reactor loss

-One of the factors that reduce the efficiency of an entire system is the reactor, and the first step in improving the efficiency is to accurately grasp the degree of reactor loss.
-In an actual operation state, a skin effect due to high current and high frequency and changes in the properties of magnetic materials due to temperature rise are also expected to affect the efficiency.
+The reactor is one of the components that reduces the efficiency of an entire system, and the first step toward improving efficiency is to accurately grasp the degree of reactor loss.
+Under actual operating conditions, skin effect from high current and high frequency, as well as changes in the properties of magnetic materials due to temperature rise, are also expected to affect efficiency.

 Method 1

-Reactor’s power consumption P (total loss) is directly measured from the current flowing in the reactor and the voltage between the reactor’s both ends.
-The phase difference between the applied voltage and the flowing current is 90°, which means that the power factor is very low.
-However, measurement errors of the WT5000 and the PX8000 at zero power factor are very small, which allows high-precision measurements.
+The reactor's power consumption P (total loss) is measured directly from the current flowing through the reactor and the voltage between the reactor's two terminals.
+Because the phase difference between the applied voltage and the flowing current is close to 90°, the power factor is very low.
+However, measurement errors of the WT5000 and PX8000 at zero power factor are very small, which allows high-precision measurement even under these conditions.

-In this method, the common mode voltage is directly applied to the power analyzer, making it easy for noise to enter.
-Additionally, since the system under measurement is driven by a high-voltage switching waveform (square wave), anti-noise measures are essential for the entire measurement system.
+In this method, common mode voltage is applied directly to the power analyzer, which makes it easier for noise to enter the measurement.
+In addition, because the system under test is driven by a high-voltage switching waveform (a square wave), anti-noise measures are essential for the entire measurement system.

-Iron loss can be obtained by subtracting the copper loss calculated from the reactor winding resistance r and the current value I from the total loss P.
+Iron loss can be obtained by subtracting the copper loss, calculated from the reactor's winding resistance r and the current value I, from the total loss P:

-In iron loss measurement of magnetic materials, the loss can also be obtained by measuring the B-H hysteresis loop.
-When the vertical axis is magnetic flux density B and the horizontal axis is magnetic field strength H, the area inside the hysteresis loop represents the iron loss.
-The PX8000 also supports this calculation.
+Iron loss in magnetic materials can also be obtained by measuring the B-H hysteresis loop.
+When the vertical axis is magnetic flux density B and the horizontal axis is magnetic field strength H, the area inside the hysteresis loop represents the iron loss, and the PX8000 supports this calculation as well.

 Method 2

-This method measures power from the voltage and current before and after the reactor and then calculates the reactor loss.
+This method measures power from the voltage and current before and after the reactor, then calculates the reactor loss as the difference:

 Reactor Loss = Pin − Pout

-However, the deviation between input channels (elements) results in a measurement error.
-This error can be reduced by taking two measurements with the input channels swapped and averaging the results.
+This approach can reduce the effect of noise caused by common-mode voltage.
+However, deviation between input channels (elements) introduces a measurement error.
+That error can be reduced by taking two measurements with the input channels swapped, then averaging the results.

 Measurement of reactor impedance

-Apply AC signal E (frequency f) to the reactor, and measure the reactor loss, voltage U, current I, and phase difference θ with a power analyzer.
-Impedance, reactance, inductance, and resistance components can be calculated using a user-defined computation function.
+Apply an AC signal E (frequency f) to the reactor, and measure the reactor loss along with voltage U, current I, and phase difference θ using a power analyzer.
+Impedance, reactance, inductance, and resistance can then be calculated using a user-defined computation function:

-Alternatively, you can refer to parameter calculation such as impedance reluctance for each order of the switching frequency of a series/parallel equivalent circuit, which is calculated using the harmonic measurement function.
-For details, see page “App-16" of the PX8000 Precision Power Scope Features Guide.
+Alternatively, parameters such as impedance and reluctance can be calculated for each order of the switching frequency of a series or parallel equivalent circuit, using the harmonic measurement function.
+For details, refer to page App-16 of the PX8000 Precision Power Scope Features Guide.

 Noise countermeasures

-To protect against noise is especially important measurements under low power factor conditions.
+Protecting against noise is especially important when measuring under low power factor conditions:

 For accurate measurements